TOEFL: A discussion on the effects of the asteroid event that caused the extinction of the dinosaurs.

 slammed into a shallow sea where today there is the Gulf of Mexico.
 The fallout from the impact resulted in the demise of three quarters of all plant and animal species including

-the dinosaurs.
 Precisely what happened on that day is now coming into clearer focus thanks to a project to drill into the crater made by the asteroid.
-Our science correspondent Jonathan
+Our science correspondent

 One of our targets actually was to look at the earliest sediments that filled the crater because they're going to tell us about the recovery of life

-full of vents of hydrothermal circulation and all these sort of metals that were being put into the oceans.
-So we were expecting sort of life to recover very very slowly, and we were
+full of vents of hydrothermal circulation and all these sorts of metals that were being put into the oceans.
+So, we were expecting sort of life to recover very very slowly, and we were

 Sean, you've been able to put the day back together in a sense.